3MP: MTR and MyMP

 In December 2009, Pacific Star Network announced a joint-venture agreement with the Macquarie Radio Network, operators of Sydney talkback radio station 2GB, to supply radio programming into Melbourne.
 In April 2010, the joint-venture launched MTR 1377, replacing 3MP programming on 1377 AM.

 The easy listening music format continued on DAB+ digital radio branded as MyMP, albeit without announcers.
 Announcers returned to MyMP on 13 May 2011, including Mark Johnson, John Tamb and Eddie Olek.
-In October 2011, the Australian Communications and Media Authority, acting on a complaint, shut down a pirate radio station operating from the Melbourne suburb of Chadstone, re-broadcasting the MyMP signal on AM radio.
+In October 2011, the Australian Communications & Media Authority, acting on a complaint, shut down a pirate radio station operating from the Melbourne suburb of Chadstone, re-broadcasting the MyMP signal on AM radio.

 In March 2012, the MTR joint-venture entered administration, and on 2 March ceased broadcasting.
 MyMP returned to the 1377 AM frequency shortly after.

 Return to AM

-In April 2012, MyMP was granted a power increase to better cover the northern and western areas of Melbourne - first applied for while operating as MTR.
+In April 2012, MyMP was granted a power increase to better cover the northern and western areas of Melbourne – first applied for while operating as MTR.
 Also in 2012, MyMP introduced 'lifestyle weekends', with Phil Wall hosting My Fishing and Richard Stockman hosting My Wine & Food.
 Former Sale of the Century host Glenn Ridge moved into weekday mornings, hosting My Melbourne.

 In 2015, MyMP adopted the positioner of "Melbourne's greatest hits from the 60s, 70s & 80s", and in May reverted to the 3MP brand.
 In July, the newsroom shared between 3MP and sister station 1116 SEN was closed, replaced with a service from Macquarie National News.

 On 24 October 2016, the station relaunched as Classic Rock Radio.